 My point here is that actually many of the Moroccan people are friendly and you don’t need to be afraid of starting a conversation with them.

 Also, my first Couchsurfing host ever, in Paris, was a Moroccan boy.
 Zak was wonderful and I was sure that there are many other Moroccan people like him – I was right.

 The German girl

-On my first night in Fes, I meet one German girl who was at the end of her 6 weeks trip in Morocco.
+On my first night in Fes, I meet one German girl who was at the end of her 6 week trip in Morocco.
 She had the time of her life and she was just loving it and the people and pretty much everything.
-She even went to a Moroccan wedding, and yes she was also traveling alone.
+She even went to a Moroccan wedding, and yes, she was also traveling alone.

 The Polish girl

 When I returned to Fes, I meet this Polish girl who was also traveling alone and she was also hitchhiking on the way.
 It was just the beginning of her trip to Morocco, so I don’t know more about her experience and how did that end.
 (Kat, if you’re reading this, let me know how was your trip)

 People you meet on the way – fellow travelers

 You’ll be meeting fellow travelers on the way as well.
 That might lead to traveling along with someone else for a few days or just doing some things together.

 Even when my friends left and I continued to travel alone, I was pretty much never alone.
 I meet some very nice fellow travelers on my trip to Morocco that I continue to keep in touch with.